 Put a large piece of non-slip matting outside your dog’s crate door if your floor is at all slick.
 A rubber-backed rug would be perfect.
 It is not a good idea for your recovering dog to step out of the crate onto smooth tiles or laminate flooring.

 Depending on your dog’s size and on whether the rest of your flooring is slick, you may opt to carry your dog indoors, to have them on a lead indoors, or to keep your hand on the top of their harness to stop them from rushing ahead.

 You may now be interested in the following links:

 Further information: Getting advice

-For general advice on helping your dog through recovery, feel free to explore this website.
-It contains plenty of practical tips.
-A good place to start is at the introduction page accessed by clicking here.
-This website also contains guides to crate rest, room rest, IVDD, and many further links via those pages.
+You may like to explore this website for more practical tips on helping your dog through recovery.
+A good place to start is at the introduction page here.
+This website also contains guides to crate rest, room rest and many further links via those pages.
 For a summary on recovery from cruciate ligament disease, click here.
 You may also like to look through the Frequently Asked Questions.
-If you need advice specific to your own dog, then I suggest that you book a consultation appointment.

 Booking an appointment